gilzoide/unity-key-value-store-sqlite/README.md

 using Gilzoide.KeyValueStore.Sqlite;
 using UnityEngine;

 // 1.
-Instantiate you SqliteKeyValueStore
-var kvs = new SqliteKeyValueStore(Application.persistentDataPath + "/MySaveFile.db");
+Instantiate a SqliteKeyValueStore with the desired path var kvs = new SqliteKeyValueStore(Application.persistentDataPath + "/MySaveFile.db");